 The Basic Law provides the fundamental governing framework for implementing the "one country, two systems" principle in Hong Kong consistent with China's commitments in the Joint Declaration.
 It says that the PRC socialist system and policies will not be extended to the territory.
 And the Basic Law reiterates the Joint Declaration promise to allow Hong Kong to exercise a high degree of autonomy and to exercise separate executive, legislative, and judicial power after 1997.

-China's statements and actions have reflected a recognition that Hong Kong's future prosperity and preservation of its dynamic capitalist system are important.
-As it has become Hong Kong's largest investor and set up numerous companies in Hong Kong, China has increased its commitment to the success of the economic system.
+China's statements and actions to date have reflected a recognition that Hong Kong's future prosperity and preservation of its dynamic capitalist system are important.
+As China has become Hong Kong's largest investor and set up numerous companies in Hong Kong, it has increased its commitment to the success of the economic system.
 It has made clear it intends to maintain Hong Kong's own currency linked to the U.S. dollar and to preserve Hong Kong's substantial foreign exchange reserves.
 PRC companies so far seem interested in gaining a share of the lucrative contracts tendered in Hong Kong rather than undermining the process itself.
 Negotiations between the UK and China on the new airport, the world's largest infrastructure project, successfully concluded last year.
-The ultimate preservation of Hong Kong's economic system requires, of course, that it not be tainted by corruption, rigging of the tendering process, influence-peddling, or other factors that will test the vigilance of international investors.
+The preservation of Hong Kong's economic system requires that it not be tainted by corruption, rigging of the tendering process, influence-peddling, or other factors that will test the vigilance of international investors and Hong Kong officials.

 China has also taken a number of encouraging steps outside the economic area.
 Joint PRC-Hong Kong cooperation on customs, immigration, and other law enforcement matters has been growing.
 China has approved Hong Kong's continued participation in international organizations and extension of most major multilateral agreements currently applied to Hong Kong through the United Kingdom.
 In 1995, Britain and China agreed upon, and the Hong Kong legislature approved, arrangements for a Court of Final Appeal.
 We believe this was a useful step in promoting confidence in the continuity of the rule of law and judicial institutions.

 Significant progress has also been made with respect to the production, issuance, and control of the future Hong Kong passport.
-After initial anxiety, contacts between Hong Kong civil servants and Beijing now appear to promote confidence and mutual trust.
-And China has repeated the Joint Declaration assurance that all important Hong Kong Government positions will be filled by Hong Kong residents after 1997.
-In February, Hong Kong's Chief-Executive-designate C.H.
-Tung announced that all eligible senior civil servants will remain in place after reversion.
-Coupled with Chief Secretary Anson Chan's earlier decision to remain in her position, this is a particularly encouraging indication of continuity and autonomy.
+After initial anxiety, expanded and productive contacts between Hong Kong civil servants and Beijing now appear to promote confidence and mutual trust.
+And China has repeated the Joint Declaration assurance that all important Hong Kong Government positions will be filled by Hong Kong residents after 1997, allowing most senior civil servants to remain in place.
+Chief Secretary Anson Chan's decision to remain in her position after reversion is a particularly encouraging indication of continuity.

 In December, a 60-seat provisional legislature was named by a 400-person Selection Committee -- a group of Hong Kong residents appointed last year by Beijing's advisory Preparatory Committee.
-On July 1, the provisional legislature will replace the Legco elected in 1995.
-According to Beijing, it will serve for no more than a year, when a new Legco will be elected based on a new, but yet unspecified, election law.
+On July 1, the provisional legislature will replace the Legco elected in 1995, and will serve for no more than a year, when a new Legco will be elected based on a new election law.
 This process of selecting a provisional legislature was not based on open elections and excluded certain groups, political parties, and individuals critical of China.
 Critics in Hong Kong regard the provisional legislature as a violation of the Joint Declaration promise that the legislature "shall be constituted by elections."
 Indeed, the 19 Democratic Party members in the current Legislative Council chose not to seek seats on the provisional body for that reason.

 In other statements or actions on political matters, Beijing has shown insensitivity to the way in which Hong Kong works and to the wishes of its residents.
 In choosing the 150-person Preparatory Committee, charged with establishing the HKSAR government, Beijing pointedly excluded representatives of the Democratic Party -- the largest political party in Legco.
 Although the Joint Declaration says that certain international human rights covenants shall continue to apply in Hong Kong after reversion, Beijing has rejected the requirement that it submit reports to the UN on the grounds that China is not a signatory to the covenants.
-And a recent decision of the National People's Congress to repeal certain amendments to some Hong Kong laws, including to the Bill of Rights Ordinance and the societies and public order ordinances, fueled widespread concern in Hong Kong and abroad that Hong Kong's civil liberties and individual freedoms will be restricted after reversion.
+And the Preparatory Committee's recent recommendation to repeal selected portions of Hong Kong's 1991 Bill of Rights Ordinance fueled widespread concern in Hong Kong and abroad that Hong Kong's civil liberties and individual freedoms will be restricted after reversion.

-Hong Kong is a Chinese city with a unique international character.
+Hong Kong is a Chinese city, but a unique one, with an international character.
 Its future stability and continued prosperity are important not just to China but to the world community, including the United States.

-United States interests in Hong Kong are substantial.
-U.S. trade, investment, and business with Hong Kong flourish in a virtually barrier-free environment.
+The United States has a significant interest in Hong Kong's successful transition.
+United States trade, investment, and business with Hong Kong flourish in a virtually barrier-free environment.
 Hong Kong is our 13th largest trading partner.
-Last year's exports to Hong Kong, many of which are re-exported to China, totaled $14 billion and our two-way trade is over $24 billion.
+Our exports to Hong Kong, many of which are re-exported to China, total over $14 billion and our two-way trade is over $24 billion.
 U.S. companies have almost $14 billion of investment in Hong Kong.
 Some 1100 resident U.S. firms employ 250,000 Hong Kong workers -- almost 10% of the workforce.
 About 36,000 American citizens live and work in Hong Kong, the second largest foreign presence after Filipinos.
 U.S. Navy ships visit Hong Kong at the rate of 60-80 port calls per year.
 And cooperation between the Hong Kong Government and U.S. law enforcement agencies makes a real difference in our efforts to combat organized crime, drug trafficking, alien smuggling, and counterfeiting.

 We also enjoy close educational and cultural relations, including a very large flow of tourists and students in both directions.
-Over 14,000 Hong Kong students now study in the United States, and Hong Kong alumni of American universities number in the tens of thousands.
-Nearly 180,000 new business and tourist visas were issued to Hong Kong residents in 1996, and over 700,000 U.S. citizens traveled to Hong Kong last year.
+Over 14,000 Hong Kong students are studying in the United States, and Hong Kong alumni of American universities number in the tens of thousands.
+Nearly 180,000 new business and tourist visas were issued to Hong Kong residents in 1996, and over 700,000 U.S. citizens travelled to Hong Kong last year.

 Thus, we have a very significant stake in promoting economic and business relationships, preserving civil liberties and the rule of law, maintaining a cooperative law enforcement relationship, and preserving access to Hong Kong as a routine and frequent port of call for Navy ships.
 The breadth of these activities and interests are maintained in Hong Kong by one of our largest missions in Asia, with over 140 direct-hire U.S. officials and a dozen separate USG agencies.
 We want and expect to enjoy the same broad range of relations with Hong Kong after reversion as we do now, an objective made clear in the U.S.-Hong Kong Policy Act.